kalsan/dyny/README.md

 - Arbre has its own `Context` concept while Dyny does not.
 To have Dyny generated HTML saved to a string variable, use Rails' `render_to_string` method instead, see example above.

+# Contributing

+You are welcome to contribute to this project via the regular fork and pull request procedure.